hazybluedot/UnixGroupProject/README.md

 Elements of the Unix Philosophy incorporated into the CLT Calculator are 1.)
 Rule of Clarity, 2.)
 Rule of Simplicity, and 3.)
 Rule of Modularity.
-The Rule of Clarity and the Rule of Simplicity will be used in designing the core algorithm of the CLT Calculator by minimizing the number of variables and functions needed to execute the Central Limit Theorem while maintaining a consistent style to aid the reader in traversing the code.
+The Rule of Clarity and the Rule of Simplicity will be used in designing the core algorithm of the CLT Calculator by minimizing the number of extraneous variables needed to execute the Central Limit Theorem while maintaining a consistent style to aid the reader in traversing the code.
 The Rule of Modularity will be enforced through the usage of short, concise functions that all perform a single, clear task.